HAVING MULTIPLE SCLEROSIS IS HARD.

 She was diagnosed with multiple sclerosis in 2005 while on active duty working as a Special Agent, and was medically retired from the Air Force as a Captain in 2005.
 She was a senior intelligence analyst for four years, and for the past six years has worked as an independent consultant and writer.
 Sylvia is a contributing editor to several border security-related media outlets and a contributor to numerous peer reviewed journals.
 She is also a regular guest for both national and local television and radio news programs, and was recently selected as Ms. Wheelchair USA 2016/2017.

-Sylvia currently manages three businesses from home, travels often with her trusty electric scooter around the country for work and pleasure, and never turns down an invitation to karaoke.
+Sylvia currently manages three businesses from home, travels often with her trusty electric scooter around the world for work and pleasure, and never turns down an invitation to karaoke.
 She is an active member of the Sanford Regional Chamber of Commerce and the Hispanic Chamber of Commerce of Metro Orlando.
 Sylvia has been a staunch advocate for MS research, having served as an Ambassador for the National MS Society and raised over $20,000 through WalkMS events.
 She also has a passion for supporting education at all efforts, serving on education committees for two chambers of commerce, volunteering in her son’s classroom, and donating to literacy campaigns.

 Sylvia is a native Floridian, and is proud to call Sanford, FL her home.